 Your U of T Resource Finder

-Skip to main content
+Skip to Content

 Travel & Conference Awards

-Michael Smith Foreign Study Supplements
+Note: CRTAS-RTS has replaced the former Michael Smith Study Supplements (CGS-MSFSS).

 SGS Conference Grant

-The SGS Conference Grant provides financial support to encourage eligible students to actively present their research at an academic conference during the early stages of their graduate studies.
+The SGS Conference Grant provides financial support to encourage eligible students to actively present their research at an academic conference during the course of their graduate studies.
+The grant will provide successful applicants with funds sufficient to cover the applicant’s minimum registration fee for the proposed conference.
+Students may apply for an SGS Conference Grant to support conference presentations occurring – either virtually or in-person.

 SGS Indigenous Graduate Travel Award